ArturLog/Eco-Adventure-The-Factory-Shutdown/README.md

 **This project was the winner of the internal game contest at our university!**

+## Quick note

+Welcome to this project!
+It's worth mentioning that this was one of my initial larger-scale applications, and it was created under significant time pressure.
+The development process wasn't always conventional, but the experience was incredibly fun and rewarding.
+This repository is a snapshot of my skills and problem-solving abilities as of January 2023, and I'm proud of how it demonstrates my growth as a developer since that time.

 ##  Trailer

 Check out the game trailer to see it in action: [Eco-Adventure: The Factory Shutdown - Trailer](https://www.youtube.com/watch?v=your_trailer_link)